-However, besides the saturated community assumption, we argue that there are two issues associated with the NFD method.
+We note that there are two issues associated with the NFD method.
 First, the magnitude of negative frequency dependency (the slope) is not equivalent to either intra- or inter-specific competition coefficients but a rather complex combination between both.
+As a result, the slope of NFD cannot be used to determine ND and RFD.
 Second, while the NFD method is consistent with Chesson’s coexistence requirement that coexisting species are mutually invasible, we argue that the assumption that NFD is constant across frequencies (constant NFD slope) is problematic in practice.